 Learning how to work independently, having regular attendance in all courses, and acquiring good study habits are some of the skills your child needs to develop while enrolled at MTI.
 Depending on his or her past academic performance, your son or daughter may find courses very challenging.
 It’s important that he or she understand that technical education will not be an easy ride.

 Every student has to work at doing well, whether he or she was a straight “A” or “C” average student in high school.
 A significant difference between technical education and the typical college academic environment is that instructors at technical colleges usually have strict attendance policies.
 Grades are often affected by a student’s attendance.
 Encourage your student to attend regularly, and to communicate with his or her instructors when unforeseen events come up that will prevent him or her from going to class.

 - IF YOUR CHILD DOES EXPERIENCE DIFFICULTIES AT MTI, ENCOURAGE HIM OR HER TO TAKE ADVANTAGE OF THE RESOURCES AVAILABLE TO STUDENTS.

-For academic issues, talking with department instructors is the first step, but the Learning Services and Academic Affairs staff are also available to help.
-For personal issues, confidential visits may be arranged with MTI Counselors.
+For academic issues, talking with department instructors is the first step, but the Center for Student Success staff are also available to help.
+For personal issues, confidential visits may be arranged with a Student Success Coach.
 If your child requires services beyond the scope of what is offered at MTI, the staff maintain strong working relationships with resources available within the Mitchell community.
 Everyone is willing to help your son or daughter find the assistance he or she needs to be successful.